acworkma/azlab/apim/websocket/readme.md

 - Follow the official docs to create a websocket API in APIM
 - https://docs.microsoft.com/en-us/azure/api-management/websocket-api
 - Test the API in APIM.
 You should receive the same success message: Hello!
 Message from Server
-- Modify client.js, const url,  one more time to use the new APIM Websocket URL
-- run client.js and you again should see: Hello!
-Message From Server!!